juribes/jmeteranalyzer/README.md

 This application has been developed as a SPA (Single Page Application) with HTML5, Bootstrap, AngularJS, PHP and a MySQL database.
 It requires a PHP server and a MySQL database, a XAMPP server is perfect for it.

-The application will generate Charts, Tables and Statistics for all the test and for each request/label, it also allows to the Average, Maximum and Minimum response time in specific range of time of a test.
+The application will generate Charts, Tables and Statistics for all the test and for each request/label, it also allows you to get the Average, Maximum and Minimum response time in specific range of time of a test.

 # Server Configuration